The following covers our main rules and guidelines that we expect when playing on our servers.

 - Intentionally moving to block someone mid-jump over a height with your body or prop is also considered traitorous.

-- Water is used often on Garry's Mod as a landing pad for players to safely land.
-Disrupting these types of landing pads with props is considered traitorous.
+- Water pools/areas are often used in maps a landing pad for players to safely land.
+Placing props in such areas is considered traitorous.

-- As a reminder, detectives are immune to traitorous acts unless an exception is stated.
+- Remember: Detectives are immune to traitorous acts unless explicitly stated otherwise.

-- Traitorous acts done in pre-round DO NOT carry over to the current round.
+- Traitorous acts done in pre-round DO NOT carry over into the round.

 - As another reminder, you may not kill someone on suspicion.

 - Note: RDM that is determined to be purposeful and or malicious, such as targeted RDM or revenge RDM, results in twice the number of slays being applied.

 - 2nd+ offense: 2x the previous offense